Let’s talk about algae, you know, the green or brown stuff that makes your pretty tank ugly.

 Before we get into algae control methods, let’s explore some causes of algae in fish tanks.

-Algae is naturally occurring in almost every water source, even your tap water so don’t blame yourself completely for the green mess in your tank, blame your neighbor (just kidding, blame nature).
+Algae is naturally occurring in almost every water source, even your tap water, so don’t feel blame yourself for the green mess in your tank, blame your neighbor (just kidding, blame nature).

 And the main reason you have algae in your aquarium is that you created a great place for it to live.